koyoki/redis-cluster/README.md

 # redis-party

-A node\_redis client wrapper to support cluster connections.
+A redis client wrapper to support cluster connections.

 ## Install